Medical expert of the article

 Pathogenesis

-- Thyrotropic hormone deficiency.
+- Thyroid stimulating hormone deficiency.

 - Decreased concentration of iodides in the thyroid gland.

-Symptoms of the congenital hypothyroidism
+Symptoms congenital hypothyroidism

-Symptoms of genetic pathology are:
+Symptoms of genetic pathology include:

-- Prolonged jaundice after birth.
+- Long-term jaundice after birth.

-- Blue nasolabial triangle.
+- Blue discoloration of the nasolabial triangle.

-- Half open mouth.
+- Half-open mouth.

 - Disturbance of appetite and swallowing process.